sylvhama/modern-js/README.md

 ## 0) ES5 foundations
 Before digging into ES6, let's make sure that we understand some ES5 common concepts:
 - [Eloquent JavaScript](http://eloquentjavascript.net/) :book: is the perfect reminder to review JS and some general programming concepts.
-- [Modern JavaScript Tutorial](https://javascript.info/) :pencil: From the basics to advanced topics with simple, but detailed explanations.
 - [Functionnal Programming in Javascript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) :clapper:, those videos are made by a former Spotify JS developer.
 He will teach you essential concepts like Promises, Closures or Higher Order Functions.
 Those things are essentials in React.
 - [Understanding Hoisting in JavaScript](https://scotch.io/tutorials/understanding-hoisting-in-javascript) :pencil:
 - [Prototypes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) :pencil:, it's nice to understand prototypes in JavaScript since ES6 class is only syntactical sugar, JavaScript remains prototype-based.